-The table below presents disaggregated revenues from contracts with customers for the three months ended June 30, 2018 by geography, offerings and contracttype for each of our business segments.
-The Company believes this disaggregation best depicts how the nature, amount, timing and uncertainty of revenues and cash flows are affected by industry, market and other economic factors.
+The table below presents disaggregated revenues from contracts with customers by geography, offerings and contract-type for each of our business segments.
+The Group believes this disaggregation best depicts how the nature, amount, timing and uncertainty of revenues and cash flows are affected by industry, market and other economic factors.